 - Time-bound: This step is about working with the right time-set in mind.
 You need to have a clear deadline to truly focus on accomplishing your goal.
 Think about it as a project with no finish line; you wouldn’t know where and when to start.
 Setting clear deadlines is imperative to goal accomplishment.

 When managing projects, as soon as you find yourself drifting from one task to the other, or rushing around trying to get a million things done, and in reality accomplishing very little, you need to take a step back and remember how the SMART goals criteria can help you gain focus and can help you think about your project in an actionable manner.

 Now that you have learned the importance of SMART goals, you will be in need of an execution platform; somewhere where you’ll be able to name, list, track, and follow the progress of each task, ensuring your goal is met.

 A tool like Instagantt, an online Gantt chart project management platform, might become the best solution for you, as it allows you to follow your progress, and to gain control of your objectives in real-time, in a collaborative, smart, and simple way.

-Take a moment to discover how Instagantt can help you change and improve the way you manage your projects, and your effectiveness as a project manager.
+Take a moment to discover how Instagantt (gantt chart maker) can help you change and improve the way you manage your projects, and your effectiveness as a project manager.